Custom installation of Azure Active Directory Connect

 Directory Extension attribute sync

-The Available attributes box is case sensitive.
+The Available Attributes field is case sensitive.

 For more information, see Directory extensions.

-- Configure the intranet zone of the client machines to support single sign on.
+- Configure the intranet zone of the client machines to support single sign-on.

 Create the computer account in Active Directory

-Configure the Intranet Zone for client machines
+Configure the intranet zone for client machines

-To ensure that the client sign-ins automatically in the intranet zone you need to ensure that the URL is part of the intranet zone.
-This ensures that the domain joined computer automatically sends a Kerberos ticket to Azure AD when it is connected to the corporate network.
-On a computer that has the Group Policy management tools.
+To ensure that the client signs in automatically in the intranet zone, make sure the URL is part of the intranet zone.
+This step ensures that the domain-joined computer automatically sends a Kerberos ticket to Azure AD when it's connected to the corporate network.

-Open the Group Policy Management tools
+Open the Group Policy management tools.

-Edit the Group policy that will be applied to all users.
-For example, the Default Domain Policy.
+Edit the group policy that will be applied to all users.
+For example, the Default Domain policy.

 https://autologon.microsoftazuread-sso.comand value of